 Over 19 in 20 people with PRV have an abnormality (called a mutation) in a protein called the JAK2 protein.
 The JAK2 protein normally helps to regulate and control the production of blood cells.
 So, it is thought that the abnormal JAK2 protein is involved in the stem cells starting to multiply out of control in people with PRV.
 The cause of the JAK2 protein problem may be as a result of some damage to the bone marrow.
 For example, damage due to a viral infection or due to background radiation.
 However, more research is needed to find the exact cause.

 PRV is one of a group of diseases called myeloproliferative disorders.
 In all myeloproliferative disorders, there is excessive production of blood cells in the bone marrow for whatever reason.
+In 2008 the World Health Organization changed the way it classifies these blood conditions.
+From 2008 PRV has been classified as a myeloproliferative neoplasm - a type of blood cancer.

 How common is polycythaemia rubra vera?